All About the Icelandic Flag | History and Fun Facts

 At this time there was a growing sense of liberalization all across Europe and the Icelanders who were studying in the Scandinavian countries did not go un-influenced.

-By 1874 Iceland had drafted a constitution and regained authority of its domestic affairs.
+By 1874 Iceland had drafted a constitution and regained authority over its domestic affairs.
 During this time the first official political parties were formed in Iceland and urban development was in full swing.

 Still, all this change was not enough to keep the nation united as one.
 There has simply been too much suffering, political, climate and geological burdens left the nation looking for new places.
 Between the years 1870 and 1914, about 20 thousand Icelanders flocked to Canada and North America, about 7000 to Brazil and about 3000 to Australia.
 The move to Canada is the most famous one and the people who did were called Vestur-Íslendingar or the Icelanders of the West.
 In Northern Canada, around Winnipeg and Alberta, you can actually find Icelandic names of places, farms and people (Hecla, Sigvaldi, Loa, Kristianson, Eyrarbakki).

-This emigration was mainly caused by the lack of opportunities which awaited here in Iceland, even with the growing fishing industry the jobs weren’t sufficient.
+This emigration was mainly caused by the lack of opportunities that awaited here in Iceland, even with the growing fishing industry the jobs weren’t sufficient.
 The people were looking to escape the hard labor, the rough weather, and the rural living.
-It also didn’t help when Askja erupted in 1875, yet another volcanic eruption which spewed poisonous ash killing the livestock in the area.
+It also didn’t help when Askja erupted in 1875, yet another volcanic eruption that spewed poisonous ash killing the livestock in the area.